 associated to each cut.
-Here $E_{\sf cut}$ is the total energy flow across the cut.
-This is defined (see eq.~(9.71) of ref.~\cite{sterman_1993}) as the sum of inflowing $p^0$ components, from all external propagators, into all vertices to the left of (or ``earlier than'') the cut location.
+Here $E_{\sf cut}$ is the total energy flow across the cut, defined as the sum of inflowing $p^0$ components, from all external propagators, into all vertices to the left of (or ``earlier than'') the cut location.
+(See, for example, eq.~(9.71) of ref.~\cite{sterman_1993}.)
 In the subtracted term, $i$ labels the $i^{\rm th}$ propagator intersected by the cut; $\boldsymbol p_i$ is its corresponding momentum, and $f(i)$ is a flavor label.
 Note that $\sum_i \boldsymbol p_i = \boldsymbol P$ by total momentum conservation.

-As is described in refs~\cite{\TOPT}, provided $\mathcal A(x)$ and $\mathcal A^\dagger(x)$ are local in time, then any diagram contributing to $C_L(P)$ only has two vertices with external energy and momentum flow: $(E, \boldsymbol P)$ flows in via $\mathcal A^\dagger(0)$ and then back out via the Fourier transformed $\mathcal A(x)$.
-Thus $E_{\sf cut} = \pm E$ or $0$ for any cut in the diagram.
+Provided $\mathcal A(x)$ and $\mathcal A^\dagger(x)$ are local in time, then any diagram contributing to $C_L(P)$ only has two vertices with external energy and momentum flow: $(E, \boldsymbol P)$ flows in via $\mathcal A^\dagger(0)$ and then back out via the Fourier transformed $\mathcal A(x)$.
+Thus, $E_{\sf cut} = \pm E$ or $0$ for any cut in the diagram.
 In this way, the condition of an intermediate propagator set going on shell is simply reformulated as the condition that the TOPT pole is hit for some real-valued $\boldsymbol p_i$.
 If this is the case, then the summand is of the type of $g(\boldsymbol k)$ in eq.~\eqref{eq:sum_int_g}, leading to power-like $L$ scaling.
 If not, then the summand is like $f(\boldsymbol{k})$ in eq.~\eqref{eq:sum_int_f} and the $L$ dependence is neglected.